apache/nuttx/boards/xtensa/esp32/esp32-devkitc/README.txt

 =============

   ESP32 has 4 generic timers of 64 bits (2 from Group 0 and 2 from Group 1).
 They're
-  acessible as character drivers, the configuration along with a guidance on how to run the example and the description of the application level interface can be found here:
+  accessible as character drivers, the configuration along with a guidance on how to run the example and the description of the application level interface can be found here:

   https://nuttx.apache.org/docs/latest/components/drivers/character/timer.html